• Skip to primary navigation

 6. Fry the eggs in the skillet.

-Top the sweet potatoes & onions with fried egg and bacon crumbles.
-Enjoy!white plates with hash and eggs on placemat with salt and pepper shakers and glass of milk
+Top the sweet potatoes and onions with a fried egg and bacon crumbles.
+Enjoy!flower placemat with two plates of eggs and bacon topping sweet potato hash next to salt and pepper shakers and a glass of milk.

 Variations